LMSU is here to support, represent and enrich the lives of London Met students.

 Our Student Council is there to make sure the Students' Union is doing what students want.
 It's run for students, by students and is made up of student representatives elected from and by the student body.

-Finally, our monthly Student and Officers meetings are great opportunities to meet our full-time officer's team and to work with them in making sure your student's voice is heard.
+Finally, our officers hold regular meetings that provide great opportunities to meet them and to work with them in making sure your student's voice is heard.
+Keep an eye on our Events listings for details

 Our Advice Service